Paulkelvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task3: a script that counts the number of directories in the PATH
 Task5: a script that lists environment variables
 Task6: a script that creates a new local variable
+Task7: a script that creates a new global variable
+Task7: a script that creates a new global variable